Rose Maio (Administrative Coordinator)

 Peter Schmidt (English Literature)

-The purpose of the Black Studies Program is to introduce students to the history, culture, society, and political and economic conditions of black people in Africa, the Americas, and elsewhere in the world.
-To explore new approaches—in perspectives, analyses, and interdisciplinary techniques—appropriate to the study of black experience.
+The purpose of Black Studies is to introduce students to the history, culture, art, social relationships, and political, religious, and economic experiences of black people in Africa and the African Diaspora.

 The Academic Program

-- A two-credit honors thesis written under program supervision (counts as one course toward program requirements), or
+- A two-credit honors thesis written under program supervision,

 Requirements and Preparation for Honors Minors